Material deprivation statistics - early results

 - EU Statistics on Income and Living Conditions.

-- Belgium, the Czech Republic, Germany, Estonia, France, Italy, Lithuania, Malta, Portugal, Slovenia and the United Kingdom.
+- the Czech Republic, Germany, Estonia, Greece, Spain, France, Croatia, Italy, Cyprus, Lithuania, Malta, the Netherlands, Portugal, Romania, Slovenia and the United Kingdom.

 - More information can be found in the national quality reports